How do I join Lake Macquarie U3A?

 Every web page and email account used by Lake Macquarie U3A for communication from members is securely encrypted.

 Membership and enrolment information entered to an online form or email is not accessible by anyone else.
 Once submitted, the information is downloaded to a secure location for completely automatic processing into our offline database.

 Please apply for those courses in which you have an interest as soon as possible after receiving your Program each semester and taking the time to read the descriptions and session details of the variety of courses available.
 Carefully consider the days and times of the courses to avoid overlap.
 The process for preparing class and wait lists is:

 - for courses with a class limit, applications received within an initial period of approximately two weeks after Program mailout are balloted if the limit is exceeded; sequencing is unimportant if there is no class limit

 - applications received after the ballot period up to the published enrolment closing date are sequenced in order of receipt

 - after initial construction of class lists, a Confirmation Letter is emailed or posted, and there is a period of approximately five days during which changes can be made freely to your course selections

-- to minimize the revision and reprinting of class lists, to stabilize classes for course leaders and course clerks, and to encourage early enrolment, a discretionary freeze is applied on applications from five days before until five days after the start of semester sessions
+- to minimize the revision and reprinting of class lists, to stabilize classes for course leaders and course clerks, and to encourage early enrolment, for Semester 1 a discretionary freeze is applied on applications from five days before until five days after the start of Term 1 sessions

 - if you are enrolled in a continuing course in Semester 1 there is no need to re-apply mid-year as your place will carry through to Semester 2